webrium/php-framework-benchmark/README.md

 - PHP 8.2 with OPcache enabled at default settings
 - Nginx + PHP-FPM with default worker configuration - no tuning applied
 - A 30-second cooldown period between each test run allows CPU and memory to return to idle
-- Memory is measured before and after each test using `docker stats`
+- CPU and memory are sampled with `docker stats` roughly once per second **while the load test is running**, and reported as average and peak across all samples - not just a single before/after snapshot
 - All responses are validated via a Lua script - only HTTP 200 responses are counted
 - Frameworks are tested in the same order each run